 Number of the first bar after the lookback period.
 (Bar-StartBar) is the current

-duration of the test period in bars.
+duration of the test or trade period in bars.
 (StartBar-LookBack) is the number of the first bar after the INITRUN.

 Number of the last bar.